 LinkedIn Profile Summary

-A killer LinkedIn profile is a must if you want to grow your personal brand and increase your networking and hiring prospects.
-Utilize some of these Linkedin tips and routinely update your profile to make the most of this great tool.
+A good LinkedIn profile is necessary to grow your brand and increase your networking and hiring prospects.
+Utilize some of these Linkedin tips, routinely update your profile, and respond to all recruiters appropriately to make the most of this great tool.